Frequently Asked Questions

 $200 per year + 50 CEUs

 • Documentation of at least 4 CPE Units, 3 must be from a U.S. Department of Education Accredited institution (please note, we initially only accepted 4 units from U.S. Department of Education Accredited institutions, but revised this policy on 7/8/21 to be more in line with other VA approved chaplaincy organizations).
-The only two CPE institutions that are accredited by the DoE are the Institute of Clinical Pastoral Training (ICPT), and the Association for Clinical Pastoral Education (ACPE).
+The only two CPE institutions that are currently accepted by the Veteran's Administration are the Institute of Clinical Pastoral Training (ICPT), and the Association for Clinical Pastoral Education (ACPE).
+Units provided by Clinical Pastoral Education International (CPEI) are accepted for board certification but are not yet recognized by the VA, though we anticipate the VA will follow suit soon.

 • An ecclesiastical endorsement from a U.S. Department of Veteran’s Affairs approved endorser.
 Find a list of approved endorsers, here.